uhppoted/uhppoted-wiegand/m5stack/Rev.1/NOTES.md

      - https://blog.adafruit.com/2023/07/06/smd5050-led-mount-light-pipe-3dthursday-3dprinting
      - https://electronics.stackexchange.com/questions/408310/attaching-a-3-mm-fiber-optic-cable-to-a-ws2812-led

-8. Relocate R9 closer to U3 and swap pins.
+11. Relocate R9 closer to U3 and swap pins.
-9. Make JP4-7 normally closed so they just have to be cut if necessary (i.e. no soldering iron required).
+12. Make JP4-7 normally closed so they just have to be cut if necessary (i.e. no soldering iron required).
-10. Larger holes for test points.
+13. Larger holes for test points.
-11. Longer jumpers
+14. Longer jumpers (or push pins through header before soldering)
-12. MSP4.0A footprint is incorrect (pins are swapped)
+15. MSP4.0A footprint is incorrect (pins are swapped)
-13. Move resistor network so that RP2040 can be optionally mounted directly on board (castellated)
+16. Move resistor network so that RP2040 can be optionally mounted directly on board (castellated)
-14. Replace WS2812B with APA102-S/SK9822/NS107S (SPI) - and 2020 package (5050 is **huge**)
+17. Replace WS2812B with APA102-S/SK9822/NS107S (SPI) - and 2020 package (5050 is **huge**)
     - txb0108
     - SN74LV1T125
     - 74LVC3G34